Vaguery/multiguess-selection/README.md

 ## Related things

-Una-May O'Reilly and Krzysztof Krawiec have done some work with tree-based GP representations, looking at "partial solutions" present in sub-tree expressions.
-This work differs somewhat, just because of the different nature of Push vs tree-based GP interpreter structure.
-That said, the goals and sentiment are closely related: to make a "steep" landscape more amenable to gradual hill-climbing.
+ [Krzysztof Krawiec](https://scholar.google.com/scholar?q=Krzysztof+Krawiec+behavioral&btnG=&hl=en&as_sdt=0%2C23) has done extensive work with "Behavioral search" and "Pattern-guided genetic programming" (including writing a book on the former), working in both tree-based and Push-like programming languages.
+That work differs slightly from this, in that he tended to look at spatial patterns of partial solutions, rather than ranking solutions based on their proximity to a target location.
+But in practice the same notions are being explored: ways to make a rugged fitness landscape feel "smoother" for a given search algorithm and representation.